equinix/terraform-provider-equinix/docs/resources/equinix_metal_spot_market_request.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the Spot Market Request.

+The `instance_parameters` block additionally exports:

+* `termination_time` - Timestamp for device termination shown once the device has been outbid.

 ### Timeouts